mariolo1985/opensource-issue-list/issues/davjs/MissionParms/01-mission-params.md

 };
 ```

-These parameters will need to accommodate new tests.
+These parameters will need to accommodate additional unit tests.

 Please update these parameters to be more dynamic by defining them to be mutable similar to `src/vessel-charging/MissionParams.test.ts`.

 ![Parameters][parameters]

-After making your changes, make sure the tests still pass by running `npm run jest`
+After making your changes, run `npm run jest` to make sure our tests are passing.

 ### Contributing to dav-js